 An interesting observation: we use the same DSProxy smart contracts as MakerDAO, so if you have an MCD vault already you won't need to create another proxy!

-At the moment there is only the possibility of creating shared pools on our UI.
-There will be soon the option to also create and manage private pools.
+At the moment you can only create shared pools on our UI.
+There will be soon the option to create and manage private pools.
 As a reminder:

 shared pools are open to anyone to join by adding liquidity and getting BPTs (Balancer Pool Tokens) in return, but all the pool parameters are immutable